 - 1. Make sure your network is stable. - 2.
 Make sure the ARM is available. - 3.
 Make sure all routers are in service (green). - 4.
 Obtain the root user password for the Configurator Virtual Machine. - 5.
-Obtain the upgrade tar.gz archive file for the version you want to upgrade to. - Obtain the cent9Xupdate-repo.tar.gz archive file for the version you want to upgrade to.
+Obtain the armAdmin user's password for the Configurator Virtual Machine. - 6.
+Obtain the upgrade tar.gz archive file for the version you want to upgrade to. - Obtain the upgrade_X_repo.tar.gz archive file for the version you want to upgrade to.
 The file contains Linux security updates.
-Note that this upgrade will take longer due to the Linux update. - Copy both files to the '/tmp' directory on the ARM Configurator using SFTP (SSH File Transfer Protocol). - 8.
+Note that this upgrade will take longer due to the Linux update. - 8.
+Copy both files to the '/tmp' directory on the ARM Configurator using SFTP (SSH File Transfer Protocol). - 9.
 Choose a time with low call traffic.